 Note: If you live in a state that has not expanded Medicaid, your income is below the federal poverty level, and you don't qualify for Medicaid under your state's current rules, you won't qualify for cost-sharing reductions or the PTC.
-Those savings through the Marketplace are only available to people with incomes between 100% and 400% of the federal poverty level.
+Those savings through the Marketplace are only available to people with household income at least 100% of the federal poverty level.

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.
 Taxpayers should seek professional tax advice for more information.

-Copyright © 2022 Tax Materials, Inc. All Rights Reserved
+Copyright © 2025 Tax Materials, Inc. All Rights Reserved